kakmond/SnakeAndLedder/README.md

 ### Goal square

-- If the players stop at this sqaure, they win!.
+- If the players stop at this square, they win!

 - But if they roll the die and the steps are across the goal, they excessive steps will move players to go backward from this square.

+## Design Patters

+- Varit

+- Varit

+- Varit